Old Bay Salmon Cakes

 My husband always says that salmon cakes remind him of his mom, she made them often for dinner while he was growing up.
 I love when food sparks memories of loved ones like that.
 I made these over the weekend and shared them with my in laws.
 I kind of threw this recipe together (making sure to use Old Bay – a Goodman family favorite), so I’m not sure how close to the original recipe for salmon patties my mother-in-law always used but I’m happy to report that everyone approved.

+I love to serve them with a simple green salad for a light dinner.
 These made for great leftovers for lunch the next day.

 Old Bay Salmon Cakes